opral/monorepo/packages/paraglide/paraglide-js-adapter-sveltekit/README.md

 **Features**

 - 🪂 Automatically set & manage the language for Paraglide
+- 💨 A breeze to set up
+- 🪄 Automatically translate existing links
 - 💬 Translated paths
-- 🪄 Automatically translate existing links
-- ⚙️ SEO friendly out of the box
+- 🤖 SEO friendly out of the box

 ## Quickstart